 For me it looks thoughtful, but happy with this beautiful smile – I like the emotions there!

 Canon 5D Mark II, Canon 85mm 1.8 II, outdoor, only available light

 Dance Your Heart Out!

-These kind of ballet poses are not really static ones, I found it easier and better to capture the full movement which lasted only for a few seconds because you can’t stand on your tip toes for long to balance your body.
+These kinds of ballet poses are not really static ones, I found it easier and better to capture the full movement which lasted only for a few seconds because you can’t stand on your tiptoes for long to balance your body.
 So I had to be very quick to capture the best position of both her arm and leg before she started lowering them again.
 I think the photo turned out really nice and became one of my recent favorites.

 Heart in a cage

 “Have you ever locked up to your emotions?
 Yes, you have done that.
 We do that every day.
 We know exactly how we feel, but, for some reason, we can’t say it.

 This is my latest self-portrait photo.
 It was taken on my balcony a few days ago.
 I was watching the sun go down and then I noticed a wonderful moment when the sun rays merge with the shadows on the floor.
 I pictured myself inside a cage, because of my feelings and moods those days.
 I knew that it was the right time for its realization.